kadykov/avif-filesize/REPORT.md

 - Variance: Variance of pixel intensities.
 - Edge Density: Fraction of pixels identified as edges using the Canny edge detection algorithm.

+Additionally, metrics from the YUV color space:
+- Y Entropy: Shannon entropy of the Y (luminance) channel.
+- Y Variance: Variance of the Y channel.
+- U Variance: Variance of the U (chrominance) channel.
+- V Variance: Variance of the V (chrominance) channel.
+- Y Edge Density: Fraction of pixels identified as edges in the Y channel using Canny.
+- Y Mean: Mean value of the Y channel.

 ### Analysis

 - Compute Pearson correlation coefficients between file_size and each metric, as well as between resolution and file_size.